nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * Only full words will be matched e.g. 'Room' will not match 'Bedroom'.
     * The order of keywords for location search does not matter. e.g. 'Room Living' will match 'Living Room'.
-    * Location matching uses each word in the String to do 'AND' search e.g. 'Room' will match 'Living room' but 'Living room 1' will not match 'Living room'<br>
+    * Location matching uses each word in the String to do 'AND' search e.g. 'Room' will match 'Living room' but 'Living room 1' will not match 'Living room'

   </div>

 * #### 3.4.3.
 Listing all items with a specific tag This command allows you to view all items containing a specific tag.

   Format: `list t/TAG`